With costs always being under the spotlight, how can fleet mangers reduce their maintenance overheads?

 Open channels of communication are important in every aspect of any successful business.
 In fleet maintenance operations, this interaction should incorporate essential departments, drivers, shop supervisors, technicians, parts and outside service providers.

-Regular contact with everyone involved in an asset’s service is key to a cost-effective fleet maintenance program.
+Regular contact with everyone involved in an asset’s service is key to a cost-effective fleet maintenance programme.
 It’s the source of valuable and timely insights into vehicles, providing an opportunity to realize lower costs by being able to monitor asset use and address maintenance issues quickly and efficiently.

 2. Determine the most cost effective approach to maintenance